Self expansion model

 Antecedents to self expansion

-Engaging in novel activities
+Engaging in novel activities with a partner

 The self-expansion model also implies that couples who engage in exciting activities together-experiences that will facilitate growth-will experience relationship satisfaction and passionate love.
 Again, this proposition has been confirmed in several studies (A. Aron, Norman, E. N. Aron, McKenna, & Heyman, 2000).